Web application security in Laravel: from OWASP to production operations

 If it has touched Git, it is compromised.
 We have inherited three separate codebases where .env files containing database credentials and API keys were committed to Git history.
 Removing secrets from Git requires rewriting history with git filter-branch or BFG Repo-Cleaner, then rotating every exposed credential.
 It is a painful exercise that nobody wants to repeat.

-Dependency security is a supply chain problem.
-A Laravel application with 80 Composer packages and 200 npm packages has a large attack surface that is mostly invisible.
+Dependency security is a software supply chain problem.
+A Laravel application with 80 Composer packages and 200 npm packages carries a large attack surface composed mostly of code nobody on the team wrote.
 We manage this through automated scanning in CI, Dependabot or Renovate for update pull requests, lock file integrity verification, weekly security advisory reviews, and version pinning for production deployments.
 The Log4Shell vulnerability in 2021 demonstrated that a single transitive dependency can compromise an entire fleet.

 Deployment pipelines and zero-downtime releases